JOE’S JOURNAL Tanganyika AUGUST 1960

 Indeed, the manual for early Land Rovers recommended a daily oil change under the dustiest conditions.

-As always, ‘Jeeves’ got it right – first time.
+As always, ‘Jeeves’ got it right – the first time.

 I paid up, completed the paperwork – as per Departmental Rules – and then the beaming proprietor began counting cool objects into my sweaty outstretched palms.